vcj/drums/index.md

 ### Break for Practical Cartography!!!

 This might be something everyone already knows and does all the time but it was new to me and I was just delighted with it.
-So if this is new to you too, it’s actually pretty  easy to take an existing map and create an animation over it
+So if this is new to you too, it’s actually pretty  easy to take an existing map and create an animation over it.
+Here's how:

+1. add the packages ggplot2, gganimate, png, and grid
+2. bring in the map you want to use as the background
+3. note the x and y coordinates of where you want the line to go, and use them to plot your animated line!
+4.
-Take an image in png format - put it into R, there’s a package for that (it's called, as you might expect, png), add a grid (the package for that is...grid), note the x and y coordinates, and use that to plot your animation with ggplot and gganimate.
-I'm glossing over a lot of a little trial and error in getting the coordinates where you want them, I wouldn’t want to do that for something with too many points, but it’s a neat way of working with cartography you can’t or don’t want to try to do in R.
+There's a lot of a little trial and error in getting the coordinates where you want them, I wouldn’t want to do that for something with too many points, but it’s a neat way of working with cartography you can’t or don’t want to try to do in R - just work on top of your map!

 For example!!!
-This is a Pan Am airline map from 1978 with a bit of simple animation.
-Sure, you could do this in InDesign, but R is free.
+This is a Pan Am airline map from 1978 with a bit of simple animation (sure, you could do this in InDesign, but R is free).

 <img src="images/panam.gif?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/drums/master/images/panam.gif', '_blank');" />

-I did not crop out the grid here - in fact, its easier to show you what I did with just a screenshot of RStudio.
+I did not crop out the grid here - in fact, it's easier to show you what I did with just a screenshot of RStudio.
 The file panam9.csv contains the three points that were connected by the geom_line, and the geom_points are the larger dots (being connected by the line).
 You'll also notice that there is a point at 0,0 and one at 10,10: this stabilized the image as I engaged in the trial and error to place dots on San Francisco, Honolulu, and Sydney.
 It was much easier once I added those stabilization dots.
 How many tries did it take before I added the dots?
 Well....here's a hint, check the csv file name.

 <img src="images/rback.jpg?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/drums/master/images/rback.jpg', '_blank');" />
+(clicking the image will open it bigger in a new tab)

 Anyway.
-This is what my left and right hands are doing when I play Since U Been Gone.
-It’s a mega-micro route map, showing how I am navigating the setup.
+The drum animation is showing what my left and right hands are doing when I play Since U Been Gone.
+It’s a mega-micro route map, showing how I navigate the setup.
 If these were real, on-the-ground coordinates we’d need like 7 or 8 decimal places.
 And sure, there’s no north arrow, but as we all know north is a societal construct.

 A given piece of music, a song, to me, is fairly linear.
 It has a start, it has an end, there’s a progress of things that happen in between.
 That stuff in between?
 That all has, if we don’t want to approach this so literally with a route map, we can take another angle, we can assign everything weight based on frequency, tone, beat… any aspect, really, anything can be visualized.

 Earlier I posed a question about what you see when you hear or make music.
 I don't know what you see, but for me, there are highs and lows.
 And I don’t mean emotionally, though there are those too, I mean, say, if there’s a lot of bass drum, that suggests a deeper tone.
-A lot of hihat, that’s higher in tone.
+A lot of hi-hat, that’s higher in tone.
 The more I hit a particular drum or cymbal, the bigger that is.
 If that makes sense.
 It might not!

 ### Welcome to German Terrain Hell